News Banner

 3. Personnel

-Personnel costs include training employees on the new equipment and ongoing training to keep workers updated on any changes.
-If a machine needs additional staff to operate it, maintain it, or train others in using it, the cost of hiring those workers also goes into the personnel category.
+But it also should consider ongoing training expenses due to employee turnover as well as updated information to keep workers aware of and capable of handling any changes.
+If a machine needs additional staff to operate it, maintain it, or train others to use it, the cost of hiring those workers also goes into the personnel category.

 4. Ongoing Maintenance